Last Updated on January 29, 2022 by Zwivel Team

 What exactly is exfoliating, anyway?
 The AAD defines exfoliation as “the process of removing the topmost layer of dead skin cells.”
 Exfoliation can be achieved in two ways: either via chemical exfoliants — applying an acid that dissolves those cells — or by hand, such as using a brush or scrub to physically remove the cells from the top layer of the skin.

-10 Signs of Over-Exfoliation
+10 Signs of over-exfoliation

 - Dryness — Whether you’ve gone the chemical or mechanical route, you may experience some levels of dryness associated with exfoliation.
 This is because those top layers of skin act as a protective barrier which can lock in hydration.
 If you’ve noticed dry patches or peeling, you could be drying out your skin with your exfoliator.

 - Excess Oil — If you’ve long suffered from skin issues, you know how mercurial and complex the dermal tissue can be.
 Just as dryness is a telltale sign of over-exfoliation, the same goes for too much oil.
-Overly oily skin can indicate you’ve compromised the skin’s ability to regulate oil production.
+Overly oily skin can indicate that you’ve compromised the skin’s ability to regulate oil production.

-- Discomfort — Again, removing your skin’s protective barrier can compromise the performance of your skin, leading to inflammation, itching or a burning sensation.
+- Discomfort — Again, removing your skin’s protective barrier can compromise the performance of your skin, leading to inflammation, itching, or a burning sensation.
 This top layer of skin also acts as a protectant against allergens and irritants, so you don’t want to get rid of it completely or aggravate it too frequently.

-- Breakouts — Dry and oily skin may not be as easy to identify as the blemishes they cause.
-If you’ve noticed an increase in pimples it could be a sign you’ve temporarily compromised the skin’s ability to block breakouts.
+- Breakouts — Dry and oily skin may not be as easy to identify as the blemishes that they cause.
+If you’ve noticed an increase in pimples it could be a sign that you’ve temporarily compromised the skin’s ability to block breakouts.
 Additionally, over-exfoliation limits the skin’s ability to protect under-layers from bacteria and free radicals, which can clog pores and cause acne.

 - Infection — When the skin’s natural exterior barrier is compromised, there’s a greater risk that it will be introduced to infection-causing bacteria.
 You may experience infected pimples and other unsightly skin infections as a result of too much exfoliation.
-Over-exfoliated skin may also be more prone to cellulitis, fungal skin infections and other dermal infections.
+Over-exfoliated skin may also be more prone to cellulitis, fungal skin infections, and other dermal infections.

 - Puffiness — Excessive exfoliation can cause the skin to become irritated and inflamed, resulting in it looking puffy or swollen.
 Damage to the skin’s natural lipid barrier removes its ability to regulate inflammation, so make sure to take note if your skin looks a bit swollen.